Optimal rates of convergence and error localization of Gegenbauer projections: Introduction

+\item[(iv)] We derive pointwise rates of convergence of $S_n^{\lambda}(f)$ for the model function defined above and show that the convergence rate of $S_n^{\lambda}(f)$ at each point $x\in(-1,\theta)\cup(\theta,1)$ is faster than that of at $x=\theta$.
+As a consequence, we explain not only the error localization property of $S_n^{\lambda}(f)$, i.e., the error away from the singularity is smaller than the error at the singularity, but also why the accuracy of $S_n^{\lambda}(f)$ is better than that of $\mathcal{B}_n(f)$ except in small neighborhoods of critical points. \end{itemize}

-The remainder of the paper is organized as follows.
-In the next section, we present some preliminary results on Gegenbauer polynomials and gamma functions.
-In section \ref{sec:experiment}, we first carry out numerical experiments on the convergence rates of $S_n^{\lambda}(f)$ and $\mathcal{B}_n(f)$ and then give some observations.
-In section \ref{sec:Analytic} we analyze the convergence behavior of $S_n^{\lambda}(f)$ for analytic functions.
-We first establish some explicit bounds for the Gegenbauer coefficients and then applied them to establish the optimal rate of convergence of $S_n^{\lambda}(f)$.
-In section \ref{sec:Piecewise} we establish optimal rates of convergence of $S_n^{\lambda}(f)$ for piecewise analytic functions with the help of some refined estimates of the Dirichlet kernel of Gegenbauer polynomials.
-We extend our discussion to functions of fractional smoothness in section \ref{sec:extension} and give some concluding remarks in section \ref{sec:conclusion}.
+The paper is organized as follows.
+In the next section, we introduce some preliminaries which will be useful in the sequel.
+In section \ref{sec:experiment}, we carry out numerical experiments on the convergence rates of $S_n^{\lambda}(f)$ and $\mathcal{B}_n(f)$ and then give some observations.
+In section \ref{sec:Analytic}, we establish explicit error bounds of $S_n^{\lambda}(f)$ for analytic functions.
+We analyze optimal rates of convergence of $S_n^{\lambda}(f)$ for piecewise analytic functions of class $C^{m-1}[-1,1]$, where $m\in\mathbb{N}$, in section \ref{sec:Piecewise} and for functions with algebraic singularities in section \ref{sec:fractional}.
+Finally, we give some concluding remarks in section \ref{sec:conclusion}.